JurisProject/juris_whitepaper_public/reputation.md

 The context dependence of trust metrics means that it's exceedingly difficult to directly map existing trust metrics to new systems, while retaining the original metric's meaning.

 ### Reputation Systems
+A *reputation system* is a program that enables a community to collaboratively determine the trustworthiness of its members.
+More formally, a reputation system defines a trust metric, provides the framework for computing that metric, and calls the metric *reputation*.
 ## The Repchain

 Broadly, the Juris repchain should have the following qualities: